CheVeraId/kliento-js/README.md

 # Kliento JavaScript Library

-This is the JavaScript implementation of [VeraId](https://veraid.net/) Kliento, a **client authentication protocol** where tokens contain all the data required to be verified without pre-distributing public keys or accessing remote servers.
+This is the JavaScript implementation of Kliento, a **client authentication protocol** where tokens contain all the data required to be verified without pre-distributing public keys or accessing remote servers.
 Think JWTs, without JWKS documents to pre-distribute or download in real-time.

+Kliento is a very simple protocol based on [VeraId](https://veraid.net/).
 Each token is distributed as part of a _token bundle_, which is a binary blob that contains the token itself along with the VeraId chain of trust.

-To authenticate, the client has to share its token bundle with the server.
+Simply put, Kliento extends the idea of AWS roles, Azure managed identities, GCP service accounts and Kubernetes service accounts to the entire Internet in a vendor-neutral manner.

 ## Installation